microsoft/live-share/CONTRIBUTING.md

 ![Image of Report a Problem...](docs/media/vs-feedback.png)

 > **Tip:** You may be able to save yourself some time by simply up-voting an existing problem report.
-You may search for existing issues using "**Project Cascade**" in the Visual Studio Feedback tool.
-Be aware your problem may be related to multiple clients and therefore is logged in the GitHub [issue repository](https://github.com/Microsoft/project-cascade/issues).
+You may search for existing issue in the Visual Studio Feedback tool but be aware your problem may be related to multiple clients and therefore is logged in the GitHub [issue repository](https://github.com/Microsoft/project-cascade/issues).

 Note that after your problem report is filed, it may be converted to a [GitHub issue](https://github.com/Microsoft/project-cascade/issues) for future tracking if it applies multiple clients or turns out to be a feature request.
 In this event, a link to the corresponding GitHub issue number will be referenced in comments on your raised problem report.